The Big Picture On Negotiating With Contractors for Real Estate Projects:

 If a contractor smells desperation on you, they’ll double their quote.
 And contractors are great at sniffing out desperation.

-So before calling a contractor, give yourself five minutes of meditation or breathing exercises or whatever it takes to calm down if you’re feeling anxious.
+So before calling a contractor, give yourself five minutes of meditation, breathing exercises, or whatever it takes to calm down if you’re feeling anxious.
 When you call the contractor, speak slowly and casually.
 Explain the scope of the work in a precise but relaxed way.

 Wrap up by explaining your timeline.
 Ideally, this shouldn’t be “yesterday.”
-But if it is a more urgent repair, tell each contractor that you’re collecting four or five quotes, and while you do want to get the repair done as quickly as possible, you don’t want rushed or shoddy work.
+But if it is a more urgent repair, tell each contractor that you’re collecting four or five quotes.
+While you do want to get the repair done as quickly as possible, you don’t want rushed or shoddy work.

-Ask for their best price, and their what their timetable looks like.
+Ask for their best price and what their timetable looks like.

-As you talk to each contractor, ask questions and take notes about the requirements of the job.
-The better you understand the repairs yourself, the better informed you appear to the next contractor you call.
+As you talk to each contractor, ask questions and take notes about the job requirements.
+The better you understand the repairs yourself, the better informed you are to the next contractor you call.

 4. Gather 3-5 Quotes, and Learn As You Go